What is a trademark?

 May a business, corporation or outside entity use the name or marks of the University in their name or as interior design?

-If you did not find your answer in our FAQ, please contact the Licensing and Trademarks staff with your specific question.
+If you did not find your answer in our FAQ, please contact the Licensing and Brand Management with your specific question.